Subscribers API

 - Use list endpoints for sync, audits, reporting, and pre-migration checks.

-- Keep subscriber API calls server-side because they may include private subscriber data.
+- Keep subscriber API calls server-side because the requests and responses may include private subscriber data.

 ## Endpoint Overview

 `GET /v1/subscribers` returns subscribers in pages.
-Use it when another system needs to mirror Mailrith subscriber state, build reports, or confirm a migration result.
+Use this endpoint when another system needs to mirror Mailrith subscriber state, build reports, or confirm that a migration created or updated the expected subscriber records.

 `POST /v1/subscribers` creates or updates one subscriber.
 The request can also attach existing tags, create new tags, write custom-field values, and connect the subscriber to other Mailrith subscriber features supported by the contract.

 Do not send a workspace ID.
-The workspace is selected by the API key.
-This avoids accidentally writing subscribers into the wrong workspace.
+The API key selects the workspace.
+This prevents the request from accidentally writing subscribers into the wrong workspace.

 Related OpenAPI operation groups: